asuh/front-end-windows/readme.md

 The last decade has seen significant changes to the front-end workflow, one of the most important being a local development environment: a local database, a local web server, and back-end language among other things.
 Using this environment decreases time and increases efficiency for front-end development.

-There are several ways to setup a local development environment, whether it's installing a package like [MAMP](https://www.mamp.info/en/) or [XAMPP](https://www.apachefriends.org/index.html) or using virtual machines like [Virtual PC](https://www.microsoft.com/en-us/download/details.aspx?id=3702) to install the environments above.
+There are several ways to setup a local development environment, whether it's installing a package like [MAMP](https://www.mamp.info/en/) or [XAMPP](https://www.apachefriends.org/index.html) to install the environments above.

 The free, open-source alternative that I've been enjoying is called [Virtualbox](https://www.virtualbox.org/).
 This gives you a basic but very capable virtual machine host for any operating system that supports virtual installations.

     choco install virtualbox

-Once installed, you can easily install many [versions of Internet Explorer from the Microsoft's VM site](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/).

-## Vagrant

-I have personally tried to move away from packaged development environments like MAMP.
-The alternative I like is called [Vagrant](https://www.vagrantup.com/).
-This gives you a powerful way to create a virtual and portable dev environment!
-It also has built-in connection to your local OS so that you develop in Windows but the environment runs in the VM.

-    choco install vagrant

-The brilliance of vagrant is its ability to be so portable.
-When you have a project you work with other developers, creating and destroying the identical dev environment is very simple, by reading a local vagrant instruction file.
-Once created, starting this environment is as simple as typing one command.

-    vagrant up

-A great box to use for new projects is called [Scotch Box](https://box.scotch.io/).
-It is fully-featured and contains everything I need built in to get started with many projects using PHP, JS or Ruby.
-For a WordPress environment, [Roots](https://roots.io/) has [Trellis](https://roots.io/trellis/) which includes everything you need for a powerful VM.

 ## Docker